This programme attracts students from a range of backgrounds:

 - Applicants with BTEC National or GNVQ Advanced qualifications will also be considered, as will mature students without formal entry qualifications and students with professional qualifications such as ILEX.

-- Mature applicants with non-standard or Access to Higher Education course qualifications are encouraged to apply.
+- Access to Higher Education course qualifications with GCSE English are encouraged to apply.

-- Advanced Diplomas and Progression Diplomas in appropriate disciplines (such as Business) are acceptable as all or part of the required tariff points.
+- Advanced Diplomas and Progression Diplomas in appropriate disciplines (such as Business) are acceptable with GCSE English grade ‘C’

 The Universities and Colleges Admissions Service (UCAS) is a UK organisation responsible for managing applications to university and college.